Death of Mitrice Richardson: Media coverage

 Mitrice appeared on the cover of People magazine in November 2009.

 Richardson's disappearance was covered on an episode of Disappeared on the Investigation Discovery channel, entitled "Lost in the Dark"; it first aired on November 19, 2012, as the season 6 premiere.

+Richardson's disappearance is featured on Season 3 of the “Hell and Gone” podcast by journalist and private investigator Catherine Townsend, and on Episode #65 of the "My Favorite Murder" podcast (April 20, 2017 - "Pre-Milked Cereal").

 Lawsuits

 Richardson's family has filed several lawsuits against the Los Angeles County Sheriff's Department for releasing her from jail even though, they claim, she was experiencing severe bipolar disorder at the time.
 In 2011, her parents, who had sued separately, were awarded $450,000 each.
 Richardson's girlfriend, Tessa Moon, refutes claims that Richardson had any mental illness.

 Richardson's family also asked the California Attorney General's office to review the sheriff's office's handling of the case.
 In November 2015, after reviewing 500 pages of documents sent with the request, the office of California then-Attorney General Kamala Harris replied that it had not found any grounds for criminal charges against the sheriff or his deputies.
 The Attorney General's office also found no evidence that the sheriff's office had mishandled Richardson's family's complaint against it.
 However, in January 2016, the California Attorney General's office reversed itself and announced it was beginning a criminal investigation of the case.

-On December 30, 2016, the California Attorney General's office concluded that there was insufficient evidence to support criminal prosecution of anyone involved in the handling of the case.
+On January 30 2017, the California Attorney General's office concluded that there was insufficient evidence to support criminal prosecution of anyone involved in the handling of the case.